 - English (US)

 - The phrases defined in the command editor should match the language as the speech language here.
 When you first install VoxCommando, there are standard configurations offered in several different languages.
 If possible, choose one for the language you wish to use.
 Other "unofficial" configurations can sometimes be found on the forum or by asking another user for their language-specific configuration.

 - Some versions of Windows (such as Windows Ultimate) will allow you to easily install new language packs using Windows update.
 For most users it is recommended to select English because most media (song titles, artist names, and sometimes movies and TV-show titles) are in English.
 Of course, if your media library does not contain a lot of English titles and you do not intend to issue English commands you should choose the most appropriate language pack for your needs, if possible.

-- This is a complex topic that can be discussed in the forum if you are interested.
+- This is a complex topic that can be discussed in the forum if you need more help.

 Also see the Languages wiki page for a more detailed discussion.

 Select the language that will be used for the VC interface (VoxCommando menus and buttons).
 For the time being, most items are only available in English.
 With the constant changes and updates to VoxCommando it was too difficult to update multiple languages.
 Hopefully more languages will be available soon, at least on key windows.

 Confirmation Command Phrases

 Any command can be set to require confirmation.
 For example, if you have a command to delete a file, or a command to shut down Windows, to be safe you may want to require confirmation so that the command is not triggered by accident.
 Commands can be set to require confirmation in the LCB (Logical Command Builder).
 See the image at right.
 By default, most commands do not require confirmation.